cognitiveviewai/TrustLens/README.md

 - `feature_importances.py`: It computes the feature importances and provides a dictionary containing the feature importance per column with the column name as key and the feature importance value as the value.

 ### 4. **regression_metrics**
-It contains python scripts and tools to compute metrics used for evaluating regression models provided by Evidently AI, Fiddler AI and Whylabs AI.
-This folder is divided into the following sub folders:
+It contains python scripts and tools to compute metrics used for evaluating regression models provided by Evidently AI This folder is divided into the following sub folders:

 - **evidently_ai**: Scripts leveraging Evidently AI for generating multiple regression metrics.